Intervention/docs/image/v3/introduction/upgrade.md

   library.
 Intervention Image is not responsible for HTTP client operations.

 - It is no longer possible to pass color values as array.

+- If you use the Laravel framework and a configuration file, it is necessary to adjust the `driver` settings option.
+In version 2, the driver was configured via a string such as `gd` or `imagick`.
+In version 3, this is done via the class name of the driver like `Intervention\Image\Drivers\Imagick\Driver`  or `Intervention\Image\Drivers\Gd\Driver`.
+Read [further details about configuration](/v3/basics/configuration-drivers) and [Laravel Integration](/v3/introduction/frameworks#laravel)